codealchemist/package-banner/README.md

 It's not a crazy amount of effort, but why not just import a package to solve it once and for all?

-I didn't find an existing package that does exactly what I needed, so here's `package-banner`.
+I didn't find an existing package that does exactly what I needed, so here's `pkg-banner`.

 ## ASCII art

-If there's a file called `ascii-art.txt` at your project's root `package-banner` will read it and print it.
+If there's a file called `ascii-art.txt` at your project's root `pkg-banner` will read it and print it.

 To keep it simple, there's no option to customize this.